gradle/github-dependency-submission-demo/README.md

 This is a simple project demonstrating how to use the `dependency-submission` GitHub action to detect vulnerable dependencies in a Gradle project, and various techniques to address these vulnerabilities.

-You may find it useful to fork this repository, which will allow you to follow this guide, viewing and resolve Dependabot alerts.
+You may find it useful to fork this repository, which will allow you to follow this guide, view and resolve Dependabot alerts.
 Note that GitHub Actions workflows are not automatically enabled for repository forks.
 To start the process, you'll need to:
 1. Fork the repository